 - World Bank

-The project also Increased access to various formal financial products such as committed savings accounts.
-By mid-2016, about 80 percent of beneficiaries were using formal financial services, up from a baseline of about 20 percent.
-The project strengthened farmers’ organizations to effectively support farmers in their transition to move to higher value chain activities.
-By mid-2016, 2,624 self-help groups comprised of 15 to 25 farmer members each were formed and strengthened.
-Finally, the project improved the composition of peoples’ diets to augment their nutrition status by carrying out nutrition awareness training and by constructing 47,611 kitchen garden.
-By mid-2016, approximately 83 percent of households were consuming an acceptable diet including food from various food groups.
+LWH also increased access to various formal financial products, such as committed savings accounts, and by mid-2016, about 80 percent of beneficiaries were using formal financial services, up from a baseline of about 20 percent.
+The project strengthened farmers’ organizations to effectively support farmers in their transition to move to higher value chain activities, helping to form and strengthen 2,624 self-help groups comprised of 15–25 farmer members each.
+Finally, the project improved the composition of peoples’ diets and thus their nutritional status by carrying out nutrition awareness training and constructing 47,611 kitchen gardens.
+As a result, by mid-2016, approximately 83 percent of households were consuming an acceptable diet, including food from various food groups.

 Official Project Documents:

 - World Bank Original Project Appraisal Document (2009)